chrisdothtml/node-etml/README.md

 > A preprocessor that enhances HTML

-This is a module that allows for etml usage within node.
-For etml docs, please visit the [API repo](https://github.com/chrisdothtml/etml-api).
+This is a module that allows for etml usage within Node.
+For etml docs, visit [etml-api](https://github.com/chrisdothtml/etml-api).
 To report an issue/suggestion, please do it [here](https://github.com/chrisdothtml/etml-api/issues).

+For etml usage with Grunt, visit [grunt-etml](https://github.com/chrisdothtml/grunt-etml).

 ## Installation